 Many of them don’t track your activity and have their own ad and pop-up blocking features.
 If you want to maximize your security, you can also use a private browser with a VPN.

-Is private browsing on iPhone possible?
+In conclusion: private browsing on iPhone is possible

 Online privacy can be achieved on your iPhone.
 It’s just not as simple as opening a Private Tab on Safari or an Incognito tab on Chrome.
-Doing so will only protect your data from other people that use the same device, not the millions of eyes on the internet.
+Doing so will only protect your data from other people who use the same device, not the millions of eyes on the internet.

 If you truly want your identity and data to be safe online, use a VPN whenever you’re online.
 Pair it up with a private session, or better yet, a truly private browser, and enjoy true online privacy.